Laura Griffiths, July 2017

 As well as the free web resources mentioned above (NZLII, the Waitangi Tribunal, Courts of New Zealand website, Government legislation etc.), there are a great many more freely available New Zealand legal resources on the web.
 To ensure the authenticity and quality of the sites, you may wish to access these via a trusted web portal or gateway, such as the Eagle-i Internet Portal for Law (edited by IALS).
 This portal identifies and evaluates freely available web based legal resources offering primary and secondary materials, and other items of legal interest.
 There are currently about 40 links on New Zealand.

 The New Zealand Law Commission has an excellent website which allows access to all of its published documents (reports, draft legislation, press releases, study papers and annual reports) dating back to 1985.
 Whilst the website is mainly designed to browse to a known document, there are limited search facilities as well.

 The library at the University of Canterbury have produced a convenient interactive subject guide to New Zealand law - this includes guides to searching for legal material, links to useful websites, and lists of helpful books and articles for research topics.
 The University of Otago have created their very own Guide to New Zealand and Australian abbreviations, which is also freely available on the web.

-Published on Globalex in 2005, (and updated in 2011 by Maria Connor) Margaret Greville's Introduction to New Zealand law and sources of legal information is a wonderfully comprehensive walk through of the structure and arrangement of New Zealand legal information, with resources categorized by a number of different legal subjects.
+Published in its second edition on Globalex in 2014, Margaret Greville's Introduction to New Zealand law and sources of legal information is a wonderfully comprehensive walk through of the structure and arrangement of New Zealand legal information, with resources categorized by a number of different legal subjects.